saifullah-s/machine-learning-foundations/README.md

 # Machine Learning - Foundational Projects

 ## Overview
-Numerous projects were completed, implementing foundational machine learning algorithms through which I gained a comprehensive understanding of the algorithms themselves, as well as their mathematical underpinnings.
-The projects involved building models from scratch, solidifying both theoretical knowledge along with practical coding and implementation proficiency.
+Numerous machine learning projects were completed, implementing foundational algorithms through which I gained a comprehensive understanding of the algorithms themselves, as well as their mathematical underpinnings.
+The projects involved building models from scratch, solidifying both theoretical knowledge and practical coding/implementation skills.

 **Note**: The various notebooks and code are being revised and prepared for uploading to my portfolio.